 - 24. One of the planning principles set out within Section 12 of the National Planning Policy Framework (NPPF) is to ensure that developments have a high quality design and a good standard of amenity for existing and future occupants of land and buildings.
-Paragraph 130 states that "permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area." - 25.
-As previously noted the floor area of the application dwelling more than doubles from approximately 97 sq.m to 232 sq.m, a significant increase across the site with the footprint increase from 58 sq.m (including the demolished conservatory) to approximately 130 sq.m, much of which occurs to the rear with the private amenity space. - 26.
-The Council's Supplementary Planning Document on 'Outlook, Amenity, Privacy and Daylight' 2008 recommends that "family accommodation will be taken to mean all houses with two bedrooms or more and exceeding 65 sq.m gross floor area".
+Paragraph 130 states that "permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area". - 25.
+As previously noted the floor area of the application dwelling more than doubles from approximately 87 sq.m to 197 sq.m, a significant increase across the site with the footprint increase from 44 sq.m to approximately 98 sq.m, much of which occurs within the private amenity space to the East of the dwelling. - 26.
+The Council's Supplementary Planning Document on 'Outlook, Amenity, Privacy and Daylight' 2008 recommends that "family accommodation will be taken to mean all houses with two bedrooms or more and exceeding 65 sg.m gross floor area".
 It goes on to state that "all dwellings designed for family accommodation (as per above) need to provide a suitable sunlit area of predominantly soft landscaped private amenity space, appropriate in size and shape for outdoor domestic and recreational needs of the family it is intended to support".
 The area of amenity space should approximate with the gross floor-space of the dwelling or at least be as large as the footprint of the dwelling.
 Section 4.6 of the SPD states that "Private amenity space is best provided as an enclosed garden to the rear or side of the property where it is clearly separate from more public areas of the site".
 As the areas to the front of the dwellings would not constitute enclosed spaces to the side or rear, or indeed separate from more public areas of the site, these could not be taken into account in the provision of amenity space.
-Furthermore, the narrow access paths down along the side of dwelling are not considered to constitute amenity space as they consist of passage-like spaces providing a route to the rear with little room to be utilised as anything else and therefore could not be considered as usable amenity space.
+Furthermore, the narrow access paths down along the side of dwelling are not considered to constitute amenity space as they consist of passage-like spaces with little ability to be utilised as anything else and therefore could not be considered as usable amenity space.